-There is no prior clearance procedure with BaFin for the acquisition of a material stake in an AIFM.
+There is no prior clearance procedure with BaFin for the acquisition of a material stake in an AIFM placed on the potential acquirer.
 However, BaFin can take measures if shareholders with a material stake are not of sufficiently good repute or are otherwise not reliable enough to hold a stake in an AIFM.
+In practice, a prior pre-clearance and coordination with the AIFM is therefore advisable.